 Bankruptcy is a very effective means of stopping and ultimately addressing the underlying debt leading to a wage garnishment.
 The automatic stay that exists when a bankruptcy is filed is equivalent to a very powerful court order that stops the majority of collection activities including wage garnishments, bank levies and sheriff’s sales – just to name a few.
 Due to the strict penalties that are involved with violating the stay, your creditors, including those who may have garnished your wages, are generally very compliant with taking actions to lift the garnishment, release the levy or stop the sheriff’s sale once a bankruptcy case has been filed.
-It is this powerful order that makes the initial filing of a bankruptcy such an effective means of dealing with garnishments in both New Jersey and Pennsylvania.
+It is this powerful order that makes the initial filing of a bankruptcy such an effective means of dealing with garnishments in both New Jersey.

 What is a Wage Garnishment?

 In New Jersey wage garnishments are a means of collecting on a wide range of debts and obligations, and therefore is a much more widely used remedy.
 For example New Jersey law allows for the collection of unsecured credit card debt by wage garnishment.
 Alternatively, and by contrast, in Pennsylvania, wage garnishment is an available remedy for creditors, but is much more limited to such things as collection of past due income taxes, child support or defaulted student loans.
 Notwithstanding, the automatic stay provided by the filing of a Chapter 13 bankruptcy or a Chapter 7 bankruptcy is an effective means of stopping a wage garnishment and either discharging or restructuring the underlying debt.